 The costs and fees of these cards are quite comparable.
 Neither has an annual fee, the 0% intro periods are almost the same length, and the APR’s are very close.
 They will both charge a fee for foreign transactions.

 The biggest difference here is the Penalty APR: the Chase Freedom does not have one, while the Cash Rewards card does.
 This penalty interest rate can be applied if you make a late payment with the Cash Rewards, but you won’t have to worry about that with the Freedom card.

 You shouldn’t be planning on making late payments, of course, but this is a nice feature of the Freedom card if you do make a mistake.

 The Freedom card will give you 5% back on different types of purchases throughout the year.
 Check out the categories, and if you spend a lot at those kinds of stores this could be a great card for you.
 Keep in mind that Chase will be adding some more retailers throughout the year.

-Or, consider the Bank of America card to get 3% cash back on your choice of a category each month, and 2% back on groceries year-round.
+Or, consider the Bank of America card to get 3% cash back on your choice of a category each month, and 2% back on groceries and at wholesale clubs year round.
 Does this suit your lifestyle and spending habits better?
 Don’t be afraid to do a bit of math to really grind out the details.

 Finally, consider using both of these cards if you see a real need for them.
 You can use the Freedom card whenever you’ll get the 5% cash back category, and just use the Cash Rewards card when the Freedom won’t give you that 5%.

 Want to apply for or learn more about one of these cards?
 Just click the card’s name below.